Slow Food partner.Discover the offer

 For overnight stays, our simple refuge provides 3 rooms with 2 beds, 1 family room with a double bed and 2 beds for children, 1 dormitory with 5 beds, 1 dormitory with 4 beds and 1 dormitory with 15 beds.
 There is a loo and washbasin upstairs (cold water) and a hot shower on the ground floor (on request but with no extra charge).

-From fondue and cheese on toast to platters of cured meats, grilled steaks and homemade desserts served up in our cosy dining room and on the large, sunny terrace, we take pride in our homemade, locally-sourced cuisine.
+Fondue and cheese on toast, crêpes, and waffles served up in our cosy dining room and on the large, sunny terrace, we take pride in our homemade, locally-sourced cuisine.
 We also offer a large selection of delicious regional wines.

 The Barme Valley can be reached by a narrow mountain road from Grand Paradis (about 25 minutes by car).
 Hikers can reach us via any number of hiking trails (about 1h30 from Champéry).